naman-6420/docbot_p28_A/README.md

 # DocBot
-DocBot is a smart documentation assistant built in Python.
+DocBot is a smart documentation assistant built in Python using various AI models.
 It helps you interact with your PDF documentation and answer questions related to the content of the PDF.

 ## Features